pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 ```

 ## Skaffold manifest
-In addtion to api and kind, there aer two major sections build and deploy.
+In addition to api and kind, there are two major sections build and deploy.

 Build:

-Build provides a list of repositories, and a list of artfacts.
+Build provides a list of repositories, and a list of artifacts.
 Each artifact
 points to a docker file and includes the repository server to publish to.

 It can also includes a tagPolicy, if omitted, the git commit hash is used.

 Deploy:

 Deployments are made using kustomize and kubectl.
-Details on kustomzie follow
+Details on kustomize follow
 below.

 ```bash